kzmfhm/my-portfolio/README.md

   ### Description

-This is more than a portfolio; it's an invitation to explore, learn, and connect.
+📹This is more than a portfolio; it's an invitation to explore, learn, and connect.
 So, immerse yourself and enjoy the journey.

 While I wholeheartedly encourage you to utilise my portfolio as a springboard for your own creative ventures, I would like to kindly ask that, in the spirit of fairness and recognition, you provide attribution to Your support in acknowledging the origin of this portfolio is greatly appreciated.